kr15h/projection-mapping-with-rpi/slides.md

 - Synchronizing multiple Pi's
 - SD card backup

-Lunch break 13:00 - 14:00.

 ---

 # Software

 We are going to use open source projection mapping addon for openFrameworks. **ofxPiMapper**.

-- Started as my MA thesis at Media Lab Helsinki
+- Started as MA thesis at Media Lab Helsinki
 - Integrates with openFrameworks
-- Runs also on Mac, Linux and Windows
+- Runs on Linux as well as Mac and Windows

 ---